EnlightenmentDesign/web-communication-design-development-2/02 - grid/01 - grid system/README.md

 Please see that I have already provided a few values in the root selector.

 These values represent comments `/* */` as well as CSS variables (i.e.: `--blue-1`).
-These variables are created in order to make it easier to update as well as for reusability.
-The purpose of a variable is to serve as a container for a value that can later on be used as an attribute to a CSS property.
+These variables are created to make it easier to update as well as for reusability.
+The purpose of a variable is to serve as a container for a value that can later be used as an attribute to a CSS property.

 The structure of a CSS variable can be seen in the example: `--blue-1: #ebf1ff`.
 However, when we are ready to use that variable we would do something like this: `background-color: var(--blue-1)`.

 ## Let's build the grid system
 ### Determine the number of columns
-In order to have a structure, we have to decide on the number of columns we will be using for our grid.
+to have a structure, we have to decide on the number of columns we will be using for our grid.
 In our case we are going to use **6 columns**.
 This would help us make them even and allocate the right space between elements and easily divisible.

 This will look something like this:
 ```